Parwana Afghan Restaurant had caused me so much grief with 2 failed attempts in trying to land my butt on a seat. From this I learnt a few things:

 - Book.
 For the love of food just book.
 Firstly to ensure the place is open and secondly you are guaranteed a place for your butt.
 A duck in on a Tuesday night had left us leaving with the entire place completely booked out.

 Demoralized for several months but finally I gathered up the courage to try again which found C and I here for a Sunday dinner.
 Note that there is a different menu on Sunday and Tuesday with limited choices – the options of the mains consisted of the mantu and the chicken or lamb kebab.
 Each person is required to purchase one main so I don’t recommend this for big groups.
-Even for us we struggled to choose a 3rd dish and in the end we didn’t even bother as there wasn’t anything else that we wanted.
+Even for us we struggled to choose a 3rd dish and in the end we didn’t even bother, there wasn’t anything that we wanted.

 The mantu consisted of steamed dumplings filled with carrot and sautéed onion served with lamb tomato sauce and garlic yogurt.
 The dumpling skins were perfect where each bite offered that al dente resistance.
+Without the sauce the dumplings themselves were quite plain with no flavours shining through.

 Mantu – Steamed dumplings stuffed with carrot and sauteed onion with a tomato lamb sauce garnished with paprika and mint ($20)